-We do not state which policy 'wins the election'; it could be the policy preferred by the majority of voters, or there might be some uncertainty, which complicates the matter.
-(The simplest kind of uncertainty would occur if exactly one-half the population prefers each policy, in which case a fair coin is tossed to determine the winner.)
-Once the winner of the election is determined, we would standardly assume that the winning policy, call it $\tau^$ , is implemented, which in turn determines the economic equilibrium $E(\tau^)$ .
+We do not state which policy 'wins the election'; it could be the policy preferred by the majority of voters, or there might be some uncertainty, in which case the model does not specify a winner, but a policy lottery.
+Once the winner of the election is determined, we would standardly assume that the winning policy, call it τ^ , is implemented, which in turn determines the economic equilibrium $E(\tau^)$.
 Thus, we have the full story of how economics and politics determine each other.

-Although the concept of political-economic equilibrium, thus defined, may seem complex, I think it states the minimal research program in political economy today: the goal of political economists, I think, should be to develop interesting examples and applications of this model.
+Although the concept of political-economic equilibrium, thus defined, may seem complex, I think it states the minimal research program in the theory of political - economic equilibrium.
+Our goal, I think, is to propose interesting examples and applications of this model.
 Relatively speaking, we can say that we understand the mapping E very well: this is what general equilibrium theory has given us.
-The main challenge is to think of mappings $\sigma$ which model how parties are formed, and for which political equilibria exist.
+The main challenge is to think of mappings σ which model how parties are formed, and for which political equilibria exist.

-Let us see how 'median voter' models can be viewed as political-economic equilibria.
+Let us see how 'median voter' models can be viewed as political-economic equilibria of this type.
 The typical environment has a null set of principles, and a unidimensional space T of policies: thus T=T. An individual's type, w, may be specified by her real wage, that is the amount of a single consumption good she can produce in an hour of work.
 Thus, there is one firm that produces one good with constant returns to scale in one input, labor, but citizens are endowed with labor in different amounts of efficiency units.
 The single policy is a tax policy, which taxes all income at a proportional rate, t, and returns an identical lump sum transfer, b, to each citizen.

 Individuals care about consumption of the good and leisure, and facing a tax rate t and a proposed transfer payment b, they optimize.
 A policy (t,b) is admissible if the labor supplied by the optimizing agents is just enough to produce the amount of the good that, when taxed at t, produces government revenue that just equals the total amount of transfers that citizens must receive at the promised level b.
-The set of pairs (t,b) that satisfy this condition constitute the set $\Gamma$ .
+The set of pairs (t,b) that satisfy this condition constitute the set Γ .
 In fact, each t determines a transfer b(t) through the economy, so without loss of generality, we could just represent policies by tax rates, t.